kevicency/kmees.github.com/source/slides/rugsaar-octopress.markdown

 Output: Website

-Engine hinter GitHub Pages
+Engine behind GitHub Pages
 {% endslide %}

 {% slide %}
-## Jekyll - Probleme
+## Jekyll - Problems
-  * Kein Default Layout
+  * NO Default Layout
-  * Kein Theming
+  * NO Theming
-  * Kein Scaffolding
+  * NO Scaffolding
-  * Kein Syntax Highlighting
+  * NO Syntax Highlighting
-  * Kein Social
+  * NO Social

-&rArr; Man fängt bei Null an.
+&rArr; You have to start from scratch.
 {% endslide %}

 {% slide %}
 ## Octopress to the Rescue
 ### Layout
-  * Semantisches HTML5 Template
+  * Semantic HTML5 Template
-  * Leicht Anpassbar durch Partials
+  * Easy customization with partials
-  * Mobile Unterstützung
+  * Mobile support
 {% endslide %}

 {% slide %}
 ## Octopress to the Rescue
 ### Theming
-  * Sehr gutes Default Theme
+  * Neat Default Theme
-  * Kein CSS, sondern Compass + Sass
+  * No CSS but Compass + Sass
-  * Automisches Erstellen der Screen.css
-  * Automatische Neugenerierung
+  * Live development support
 {% endslide %}

 {% slide %}
 ## Octopress to the Rescue
 ### Scaffolding
-Rake Tasks für:
+Rake Tasks for:

-  * Installation (Orderstruktur)
+  * Installation
-  * Neue Posts
+  * New Posts
-  * Neue Pages
+  * New Pages
   * Minifying (2.1)
-  * uvm.
+  * and alot more
 {% endslide %}

 {% slide %}